codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 	For GLOB guidelines and examples, see this [article](https://deepsource.io/blog/glob-file-patterns/){:target="\_blank"}.

 {:start="4"}
-1. Select **+ Create Git Source**.
+1. Click **+ Create Git Source**.

 ## Edit Git Source definitions
-Edit an existing Git Source by changing the source and destination definitions.
+Edit an existing Git Source by changing the source and destination definitions, and included/excluded files.
 > You cannot change the name of the Git Source.

-1. In the Codefresh UI, go to [GitOps Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes**){:target="\_blank"}.
+1. In the Codefresh UI, on the toolbar, click the **Settings** icon.
+1. From Runtimes in the sidebar, select [GitOps Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes**){:target="\_blank"}.
 1. From the **List View** (the default), select the Runtime with the Git Source, and then select the **Git Sources** tab.
-1. In the row with the Git Source to edit, select the three dots, and then select **Edit** in the panel that appears.
+1. In the row with the Git Source to edit, from the context menu select **Details**.
+1. In the panel that appears, click **Edit**.

 {% include
 	image.html